Itspranav025/Carfix/README.md

 The form also contains three input tags with classes of "name", "email" and "password" respectively.
 These are the fields that the user will enter their details into.
 There is also a button with a class of "submit-btn" to submit the form and a link to the login page.

 Finally, at the bottom of the page, there is a script tag linking to a js file.
 This is to handle the form submission as well as any other functionality.

+Contact Us.html

+The above code is an example of a contact form created using HTML.
+The contact form is used for visitors to contact the website owner with questions or feedback.

+At the beginning of the code, a style tag is used that contains a set of CSS rules.
+These rules define the styling of the contact form, such as the background color, font, and border styles.

+The body of the HTML code contains a heading and a div element with a class of "container".
+The div element contains a form element which is used to collect the user's input.
+The form element has an action attribute that specifies which page the form should submit to, and a method attribute that specifies which HTTP method should be used to submit the form.

+Inside the form element, there are three input elements, which are used to collect the user's name, email address, and message.
+There is also a textarea element that is used to collect the user's message.

+Finally, there is a submit button that will submit the form when clicked.
+When the submit button is clicked, an alert will be displayed that says "Your message has been sent!".